heyx3/JammiCompanion/README.md

 # JammiCompanion

-A program that listens to birds and tries to mimic them.
-Written with C#, WPF, and DirectX.
+A program that listens to birds and tries to respond to them.
+Written with C# and WPF.

 ## Building/Running

-1. Run the "Compile Shaders" batch file.
-It converts all HLSL shaders in the project to compiled effect files, which the project expects to exist.
-2. Open *JC/JC.sln*, build, and run!
+Open *JC/JC.sln*, build, and run!
+There is a pre-build script that automatically compiles the HLSL shader code by running *Compile Shaders.bat*.

 ## License